 How to apply for an income-driven repayment plan

-Baddeley adds, “If you speak with your loan servicer, they can provide you with a form for you to be able to apply.”
+David Baddeley from Scottish Trust Deed adds, “If you speak with your loan servicer, they can provide you with a form for you to be able to apply.”
 If you’re eligible, you’ll be redirected to the federal student aid site to fill out an online request.
 Before taking this step, make sure you have access to your most recent tax return or an IRS transcript.

 However, your plan does come with an expiration date, warns Aldrich.
 “Remember, you have to reapply every year so that the amount can be adjusted with your income and family size.”

 Other options if you need help repaying your student loans

 If an income-driven repayment plan is not the right option for you yet, there are still other forms of support that can help.
 Robinson suggests deferment of forbearance, saying that “repayment can be suspended temporarily, but you need to have a valid reason.”